Meepster99/GBAStranger/README.md

 run convertAllAssets.py, located in the misc folder

-make the makefile in code/ preferably with -j8 or -j16
+make the makefile in code/ preferably with -j8 or -j16 and LOG=1 or PROFILE=1

 ## Instructions to build rust code.